Administration of justice

 The administration of justice is the process by which the legal system of a government is executed.
 The presumed goal of such an administration is to provide justice for all those accessing the legal system.
-The phrase is also commonly used to describe a University degrees such as Bachelor of Arts or Bachelor of Science in Administration of Justice, also known as Criminal Justice or Criminology, Law and Society which can be prerequisites for a job in law enforcement or government.
-It is similar to Legal Management and Paralegal Studies education.

 Australia

 In Attorney General for New South Wales v Love (1898), the appellant argued that section 24 of the Act 9 Geo 4 c 83 did not have the effect applying the Nullum Tempus Act (9 Geo 3 c 16) (1768) to New South Wales.
 Counsel for the appellant said that Whicker v Hume (1858) decided that section 24 referred not to laws generally, but only to laws as to modes of procedure, and that the Nullum Tempus Act did not deal merely with procedure.
 The Lord Chancellor said that the Act 9 Geo 4 c 83 prima facie "applied the Nullum Tempus Act to the Colony in question as much as if it had re-enacted it for that Colony."
 He then said: